taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Majhee Suh, soon to be in her 90s, pushes her way through the crowd to the front.
 She is tiny, wrinkled, and no longer able to climb trees, but her back is still straight, and she eyes her granddaughter with laser-beam eyes.
 Min sheepishly withdraws and looks down, scowling.

-Majhee lets her stern look soften a bit.
+Majhee turns to Asoka and lets her stern look soften into a grins below twinkling eyes.

-Majhee: **"Parece que você agora tem alguma evidência para apoiar o seu Busca Primera, Minka..."**

-*translation: "It sounds like you now have some evidence to support your First Quest, Minka..."*

-Majhee grins and her eyes twinkle.

-Majhee: **"E você trouxe um convidado!
+Majhee: **"Você trouxe um convidado!
 Entou, primeiro nós comemos.
 Ninguém pode pensar com o estômago vazio!"**

-*translation: "And you brought a guest!
+*translation: "You brought a guest!
 So, first we eat.
 No one can think with an empty stomach!"*

 ### Page 10